 Pick a member of Congress.
 Type how much you wish you’d had.
 See what your portfolio would look like today if you’d mirrored every one of their disclosed buys and sells over the past 12 months.
-The math runs on real PTR filings and current market prices — no estimates, no fudge factors.
+The math runs on real PTR filings and current market prices, with no estimates and no fudge factors.

 EQUAL-WEIGHT PER TRADE · BUYS ENTER AT FILING-DATE CLOSE · SELLS WITHOUT A PRIOR BUY USE WINDOW-START CLOSE AS INFERRED ENTRY · OPEN POSITIONS MARK-TO-MARKET